 A load file is an index file that maintains the relationship between the document images, natives, text, and metadata in a production folder.
 Just as with native ingest, in the past, the only way to ingest load files into a DISCO database was to send the files on a physical drive to the DISCO office via mail or FTP.
 DISCO would process the native and load files and add them to a database that you could then access for review.

-Along with native-file ingest, DISCO also offers load-file ingest.
-The load-file ingest wizard walks you through the steps, including mapping fields; assigning custodians, tags, and folders; and specifying the delimiters used in the file.
-As in native ingest, you can select whether to handle ingest exceptions (errors) yourself, or let DISCO handle them for an additional charge.
+Along with native file ingest, DISCO also offers load file ingest.
+The load file ingest wizard walks you through the steps, including mapping fields; assigning custodians, tags, and folders; and specifying the delimiters used in the file.
+As in native ingest, you can select whether to handle ingest exceptions (errors) yourself, or let DISCO Professional Services handle them for an additional charge.

-We have provided several articles to help you be successful with the load-file ingest feature:
+We have provided several articles to help you be successful with your load file ingest: